11-eleven/gatsby-template/README.md

     gatsby develop
     ```

-1.  **Open the source code and start editing!**

-    Your site is now running at `http://localhost:8000`!

-    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
-This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._

-    Open the `<APP_NAME>` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes and the browser will update in real time!

 1. **At eleven, we are politically correct.**
     So rename the base branch to `main` instead of `master`.
 In your terminal:
      ```git checkout -b main # Creating new base branch